-(This story was first published on 12 January 2018 and has been reposted from The Quint’s archives to mark Maharishi Mahesh Yogi’s death anniversary.)
+(This story was first published on 12 January 2018 and has been reposted from The Quint’s archives on Maharishi Mahesh Yogi’s death anniversary.)

 In February 1968, The Beatles landed in India to attend a Transcendental Meditation course under the guidance of Maharishi Mahesh Yogi.
 The band spent nearly two months in Rishikesh, from 15 February 1968 to 12 April 1968, with Maharishi Mahesh Yogi, "expanding their consciousness" through spirituality, meditation and, reportedly, the occasional use of narcotics and other psychotropic substances.